longaccess/terms/Privacy Policy.md

 Information Sharing and Disclosure

 Your Use.
 Your Personal Information will be displayed on your user profile page.
-Some of Your Personal Information such as your name and email address will be displayed on your archives page and become part of the metadata associated with your archives, as described above under “The Information You Provide”.
+Some of Your Personal Information such as your name and email address will be displayed on your Archives page and become part of the metadata associated with your Archives, as described above under “The Information You Provide”.
 You can review and revise your user profile information at any time.
 We do not sell your personal information to third parties.
 We will take measures to prevent